killeent/mesosphere_challenge/README.md

 * a constructor, which takes in a user-specified floor count and elevator count
 * getIDs(): returns the set of elevator IDs
+* floorRange(int elevatorID): returns the range of floors for an elevator

+private functions:

+* isValidElevatorID(int elevatorID): check the validity of an elevatorID

 discussion: